AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/my-work-widget.md

 ## Sort and group your work

-You can use the My Work widget's sorting and grouping to organize your work.
+You can use the My Work widget's sorting and grouping features to organize your work.

 ### Sort